aksommerville/fullmoon4/README.md

 ### April

+- [ ] Feedback for blowback.
+- [ ] Violin: visual metronome feedback.
+- [ ] Fruit-bearing plants are ugly and not distinctive enough.
 - [ ] Compass and crow: How to decide on target location? see src/app/fmn_secrets.c
 - [ ] Map gamepads necessary for demo (mind that they will be different per browser and os).
 - [ ] UI for saved game management.